-- B. Fibrous Insulation: ASTM C 665-84, Type 1 - 1.
-Type: - a.
+- B. Fibrous Insulation: ASTM C 665-84, Type 1

+- 1. Type:

+- a.
 6" thick (approx.) mineral wool or fiberglass fire resistant insulating blanket or batt, with kraft paper facing.
 Thermal resistance R-19.
 Refer to Drawings for locations.

+- C. Vapor Retarder:

+- 1. Roof Deck Installation:

+- a.
+Two layers of high strength kraft paper laminated with an adhesive, and reinforced at edges with fiberglass yarns.

+- b.
+Type Example: Permstop Owens Corning.

-- 3.01 Installation Rigid Insulation: - A. Install rigid insulation horizontally against back-up wall, or to roof deck, as shown on the Drawings. - B. Rigid insulation and other components applied to metal decking at membrane roofing shall be fastened with approved fasteners at the rate of 1 per 2 square feet to meet FM I-90 requirements. - C. Install 2 layers of rigid insulation to metal roof deck and at wall cavity.
+- 3.01 Installation Rigid Insulation: - A. Install rigid insulation horizontally against back-up wall, or to roof deck, as shown on the Drawings. - B. Install 2 layers of rigid insulation to concrete roof deck and cast-in-place concrete walls.
 Stagger joints of insulation to provide continuous insulation coverage. - D. Cut insulation by means of a saw, knife, or other sharp tool to fit around obstructions across the wall, such as vents, louvers, pipes and conduit. - E. If mastic adhesive is used to supplement holding the insulation in place, observe label directions.